mesoscale-activity-map/map-ephys/doc/pipeline_architecture/overview.md

 describing full electrode geometry (e.g. site location) and organization (e.g. shank, shank column/row) for all the electrode sites of this probe (e.g. 960 sites for Neuropixels 1.0)

-Whereas `lab.Probe` represents one physical probe, identified by a unique number (e.g. serial number).
+Whereas `lab.Probe` represents one physical probe, identified by a unique ID (e.g. serial number).

 `lab.ElectrodeConfig` specifies one Electrode Configuration used for the recording, particularly which subset of the electrode sites used for recording (e.g. which 384 electrodes from Neuropixels 1.0 probe)